-HOUSTON, March 23, 2021 – The American Pediatric Society (APS) is pleased to announce the 2021 election results and wish to thank all the members who participated and ran in this year’s election.
+HOUSTON, March 7, 2022 – The American Pediatric Society (APS) is pleased to announce the 2022 election results and wishes to thank all the members who participated and ran in this year’s election.
 Your engagement and commitment to serve and vote are valuable to the continued success of the Society.

 About the American Pediatric Society

 The American Pediatric Society (APS) is a nonprofit organization founded in 1888 as the first pediatric society in North America.
 The mission of the APS is to shape the future of academic pediatrics through engagement of distinguished child health leaders to represent the full diversity within the field.
 The 1,800 plus members of APS are recognized leaders of extraordinary achievement who work together to shape the future of academic pediatrics.
 For more information, please visit aps1888.org, and follow us on Facebook and Twitter.